 Associate Professor Luke Downey is an NHMRC R.D.
 Wright Biomedical Career Development Fellow.
-He leads the Drugs and Driving Research Unit at Swinburne, and specialises in human psychopharmacology with a particular interest in how individual differences in emotional intelligence contribute to human behaviour.
-In 2015, Dr Downey held a visiting scholar position at Harvard Medical School.
+He leads the Drugs and Driving Research Unit at Swinburne, and specializes in human psychopharmacology with a particular interest in how individual differences in emotional intelligence contribute to human behavior.
+In 2015, Dr. Downey held a visiting scholar position at Harvard Medical School.

 When you consider when people had a legal amount of alcohol in their system (less than 0.05% BAC), they were only 1.2x more likely to be responsible for the accident.
 But the thing to note is, they were 3x more likely to be involved in an accident!

 So, does the presence [of drugs] and their culpability give us the whole story, give us the full causation?
 Probably not – so the other way we examine the effects of drugs and alcohol on driving is to conduct randomised controlled trials.

 Surprisingly, regular cannabis users displayed more driving errors than ones that didn’t consume cannabis as often, so maybe there’s a bit of self confidence in that, but they’re still making more errors so it’s a bit of a concern there with your longer-term users.

 Summary and slides:

 In Part II of Prof Downey’s presentation on the impact of drugs on driving, he begins with an overview of how drug testing is carried out in Australia.

 Discussing how culpability is determined, he highlights how identifying mitigating categories might be a better way of determining the role of drugs in driving.